SisyphusMD/archiver/README.md

     cap_add:
       - DAC_OVERRIDE # Required: write to directories owned by other UIDs
       - SETGID       # Required if using CRON_SCHEDULE: cron needs setgid to execute jobs
+      - CHOWN        # Required for restore: recreate files under their original owner
+      - FOWNER       # Required for restore: set mode/timestamps on files owned by other UIDs
     security_opt:
       - no-new-privileges:true  # Prevent privilege escalation
 ```